masoudgb/Xtream-ui_bot/README.md

 Telegram Settings

-During installation, the bot will ask for:
+During installation, provide:

-Xtream-UI API URL (e.g., http://yourserver:8080)
+Xtream-UI API URL: e.g., http://yourserver:8080

 API Username and Password

-Telegram Bot Token (create your bot using BotFather)
+Telegram Bot Token: Create your bot via BotFather

-Channel IDs: Include both private/public channels.
+Channel IDs: Add private or public channels.

 Post Timing

-Control posting schedules using the Manage Post Timing option.
-You can set specific intervals or times for content sharing.
+Set specific intervals or times for posting content via the Manage Post Timing option.

 Default Cover Images

-The bot supports setting default covers for movies and series that do not include custom posters.
+Configure default covers for movies and series missing custom posters.

 ---

 Updating the Bot

-To update the bot, select the Update Xtream-UI Bot option in the menu.
-This will pull the latest code while preserving your settings.
+To update, choose the Update Xtream-UI Bot option in the menu.
+This pulls the latest code while keeping your settings intact.

 ---

 Uninstallation

-To completely remove the bot:
+To remove the bot:

-Select the Uninstall Xtream-UI Bot option from the menu.
+1. Select the Uninstall Xtream-UI Bot option.

-It will clean up all services and files.
+2. All services and files will be deleted.